 The most amazing pumpkin pie you will ever put in your mouth does not come out of the oven but from a water bath.
-Sous Vide Pumpkin Pie always comes out perfect.
-The recipe is inspired by Alton Brown’s Pumpkin Pie and Immersion Circulator Cheesecake recipes from Good Eats.
+Sous Vide Pumpkin Pie in individual jars always comes out with perfect texture, every time!
+The recipe is inspired by Alton Brown's Pumpkin Pie and Immersion Circulator Cheesecake recipes from Good Eats.

 Making pumpkin pie yourself for Thanksgiving from scratch including the crust is what really makes the holiday exciting.
 Your guests won't just eat the pie because it's there, they will purposely make sure to leave just enough stomach space to devour a slice.